NimiB2/ad-platform-portal/docs/index.md

 ## Related Documentation

-- [Android AdSDK Documentation](https://nimib2.github.io/Android-SDK-Ads/) - Client library for displaying ads
+For the client-side SDK that consumes this API, see the [Android AdSDK Documentation](https://nimib2.github.io/Android-SDK-Ads/).
-- [Flask Ad Server Documentation](https://nimib2.github.io/Ad-Server/) - Backend API and data processing
+For the server-side components that power this SDK, see the [Flask Ad Server Documentation](https://nimib2.github.io/Ad-Server/).